Silene latifolia: Sex Chromosomes

 S. latifolia is a dioecious plant, which means that they have male and female individuals.
 The sex of S. latifolia is determined by sex chromosomes.
 XX individuals are female, XY individuals are male.
 The Y chromosome is larger than the X chromosome, and the sex chromosomes are the largest chromosome in S. latifolia.

 Sex chromosomes of S. latifolia originated from a pair of autosomes that evolved sex determining genes and stopped recombining.
 Recombination suppression between X and Y chromosome in S. latifolia has been found and degeneration of the Y chromosome has started.
 Sex-linked gene mapping shows three evolutionary strata where recombination stopped through three different major events.

 Recombination of the central region of the X chromosome has also been found to be suppressed.
 Incomplete dosage compensation is found in the X chromosome.

-Use among Native Americans

-The Ojibwe use an infusion of the alba subspecies as a medicine.
+Medicinal uses

+The Ojibwe people have traditionally used a root infusion of this plant as a cathartic, as documented in Huron H. Smith's 1932 ethnobotanical study of the Ojibwe Indians.
+Historical European folk medicine additionally attributed sedative properties to the plant, with infusions reportedly used for insomnia and anxiety, and leaf poultices applied to skin irritations and wounds.

+S. latifolia belongs to a genus with a well-documented range of pharmacological properties.
+Phytochemical investigations of the Silene genus have identified a wide range of secondary metabolites in member species, including phytoecdysteroids, triterpenoid saponins, terpenoids, flavonoids, anthocyanidins, and sterols.
+Across the genus, biological activities demonstrated in laboratory studies include antimicrobial, antifungal, antiviral, antioxidant, antitumour, immunomodulatory, adaptogenic, and hepatoprotective effects.

+The first direct pharmacological study of S. latifolia itself was published in 2026 by Gökkaya et al., who assessed the antibacterial, antioxidant, and cytotoxic properties of extracts from the aerial parts of the plant.
+The methanol extract showed notable activity against the MCF-7 breast cancer cell line (IC_{50}: 19.25 µg/mL after 24 hours), while the water sub-extract showed activity against the MDA-MB-231 breast cancer cell line (IC_{50}: 15.20 µg/mL).
+These are preliminary in vitro findings, and further research is required.